Warggr/bio-inspired-navigation/README.md

 ## Further Questions

-To ask questions about the thesis or code please reach out to anna.fedorova.se@gmail.com, or pballif@student.ethz.ch
+To ask questions about the thesis or code please reach out to anna.fedorova.se@gmail.com, or pierre.ballif@tum.de

 ## Acknowledgement